waynewelch/RPS/README.md

 Before attempting to install and run, please read this entire document and ensure you have all of the required items.

+## Branches

+The Master branch is used for deployment to the Azure instace running at [http://rpspolicyapp20171110013243.azurewebsites.net](http://rpspolicyapp20171110013243.azurewebsites.net) and contains the connection string for the Azure database.

+The Develop branch is used for local development and debugging and contains the connection string for localdb.

 ## Dependencies

 #### Node.js with NPM is required to run a .Net Core Angular 4 application.